Stone & Porcelain Installation

 When fixing a mix of sizes such as an opus pattern, the grout gap will vary in width due to the layout of the tiles in the pattern.

-Grouts are available in a variety of colours to best suit your choice of tile.
-The choice of grout colour will also have a bearing on the colour of adhesive required as a grey adhesive may shadow through a light grout.
+Ardex FL Flex Wall & Floor Grout is available in 10 colours to best suit your choice of tile.
+The choice of grout colour will also have a bearing on the colour of adhesive required as a grey adhesive may shadow through a light coloured grout.

 Grouting should not take place for at least 12 hours after the tiles have been fixed.
 Grout joints should be completely clear of any building dust or residue.

-‘Slurry’ grouting with the appropriate colour of Norcros Flexible Wall & Floor Grout or Norcros 4 into 1 Grout is necessary with unfilled Travertine, some Limestone and occasionally with other tile types, in order to fill naturally occurring pits and crevices.
-Most other stones types and finishes including Honed, Polished, Brushed, Flamed and Riven materials, as well as Porcelain, should however be pointed in order to avoid grout residue being left on the surface of the tile.
+‘Slurry’ grouting with the appropriate colour of grout is necessary with unfilled Travertine, some Limestone and occasionally with other tile types, in order to fill naturally occurring pits and crevices.
+Most other stones types and finishes including Honed, Polished, Brushed & Riven materials, as well as Porcelain, should however be pointed in order to avoid grout residue being left on the surface of the tile.

 Any grout residue on the surface of the tiles should be wiped off as part of the grouting process and it is recommended to perform an intermediate wash with dilute Fila Cleaner Pro after grouting but before additional sealing.
 Any grout residue left on the surface may prove difficult to remove if left too long.